Virtualizing SQL Server: Strategies and Best Practices

-Virtualization is an expectation today, including for mission-critical systems using SQL Server.
+SQL Server virtualization is an expectation today, including for mission-critical systems.
 In its first decade of implementation, virtualization was rare for database workloads.
 However, virtualization is largely defacto across medium- and enterprise-sized business in the USA and around the world.
 Despite widespread adoption by more than 60% of medium and big business, some businesses remain nervous about taking on a SQL Server virtualization project, largely because of performance concerns and unfamiliarity.

 But we’re here to help!
 With proper planning, use of best practices, and leveraging a database performance monitoring solutions such as SentryOne can help organizations ensure quality performance in virtualized SQL Server estates.